evan-king/node-primitive-enum/README.md

 myEnum.defaultValue = 'y'; // throws Error
 ```

-PrimitiveEnum instances are string-comparable, so long as their enumerated values are
+PrimitiveEnum instances are string-comparable - so long as their enumerated values are
-comparable primitives, and serializable.
+comparable primitives - and serializable.
 The constructed results are preserved, but
 details of construction are discarded.

 ###### Enum.toString()